Berlin memorial plaque: History

-As early as the 19th century, the Berlin Magistrate began to erect commemorative plaques and commemorative signs for people and events in the public spaces.
-For example, for the year 1930, the list includes 59 commemorative plaques in the inner district alone and a further 47 copies in all other districts of Berlin were hung.
-In the 20th century, uniform representations were sought and the Berlin plaque was developed.
+As early as the 19th century, the Berlin Magistrate began erecting commemorative plaques and signs for people and events in public spaces.
+For example, in 1930, the list included 59 commemorative plaques in the inner district alone, with an additional 47 copies hung in all other districts of Berlin.
+In the 20th century, a uniform representation was sought, leading to the development of the Berlin plaque.

 Chronology

 1985–1991

-Originally, the design of the plaque cost Deutsche Marks.
+Originally, the design of the plaque cost 1200 Deutsche Marks.
 According to the plans at the time, each district of West Berlin would receive about 25 plaques, sponsored by the Sparkasse of Berlin.

 The first three plaques were placed on 22 October 1985.

 1992–2000

 After the Peaceful Revolution the memorial plaque program was extended to the East Berlin, with the Sparkasse again paying the costs of the program.
 A total of 350 panels, now worth 3,000 marks per table, were planned by the year 2000.
 The technical supervision of the new project was taken over by the Historical Commission of Berlin.

 By the turn of the century, the funds provided by the Sparkasse had been exhausted.